Amöneburg: History

 Amöneburg's rectangular market square was laid out in this shape in the 18th century.
 Also worth seeing is the Mainzer Hof with its barn and manor house at the Lindauer Tor (gate).

 The adjoining church is a neo-Gothic basilica.
 On its north side stands the 14th-century church tower with its Baroque cupola.

 Around the knoll that forms the townsite runs the town wall, still preserved to a great extent.
 A loop road offers good views of the surrounding countryside.

 At the southeastern foot of the crags on which the town is built lies the Brückermühle, and old mill, with an old stone bridge (Ohmbrücke) across the river Ohm, which was an historically important crossing.
 It is known from the Hessians' and Brunswickers' fight against the French in 1762, recalled nowadays by a Baroque obelisk in the yard outside the Brückerwirtshaus (inn).

 In June 1646 Imperialist forces took the town by treaty.

 Abandonments

-Around Amöneburg, the abandoned communities of Brück, Brunsfort, Gerende, Heuchelheim, Lindau, Radenhausen and Wanehusen may be found.
+Around Amöneburg, the abandoned municipalities of Brück, Brunsfort, Gerende, Heuchelheim, Lindau, Radenhausen and Wanehusen may be found.